 Time Spent Working Without Daycare Kids

 While this isn’t a “deduction” so to speak, keeping track of these hours is SO IMPORTANT for reducing your tax liability!
 Sadly, it’s also something that is frequently overlooked by new providers.
 By keeping track of all the extra time you do daycare related things, without kids present, can add a significant number of hours to your working hours in a year.
-All those extra hours can drastically increases your T/S% and save you from paying more in taxes.
+All those extra hours can drastically increase your T/S% and save you from paying more in taxes.

-Here’s some activities that count towards your time:
+Here are some activities that count towards your time:

 - Planning activities